CeffreyJostello/DemonicDoors/README.md

 ESC key for the menu.

 If you want to change the map or regenerate it, use the f1, f2, f3, or f4 keys.

+The cursor is not fully developed it's an image and will get lost off screen just drag it to the top left and you'll find it if you lose it.